 Pictures must have been taken in Jackson or Vinton Counties to be entered in this contest.

 There will be cash awards in both Youth and Adult divisions.
-Grand Prize is $100; Second Prize: $75 ; Third Prize: $50;
+First Prize is $100; Second Prize: $75 ; Third Prize: $50;

 This is a project of Vinton County National Bank Financial Family, with the cooperation of The Southern Hills Arts Council